Richard Oakes (activist): After Alcatraz and his death

 After leaving Alcatraz, Oakes continued his resistance.
 He helped the Pit River Tribe in their attempts to regain nearly 3 million acres of land that had been seized by Pacific Gas & Electric.
 Oakes also planned to create a "mobile university" dedicated to creating opportunity for Native Americans, but this never came to fruition.
 As a result of his activism, he endured tear gas, billy clubs, and brief stints in jail.

-Soon after Alcatraz, Oakes was shot and killed in Sonoma, California, by Michael Morgan, a YMCA camp manager.
+Soon after Alcatraz, Oakes was shot and killed near Annapolis, California, in rural Sonoma County by Michael Morgan, a YMCA camp manager.
 Oakes reportedly confronted him, and Morgan alleged he was in fear for his life, and responded by drawing a handgun and fatally shooting Oakes.
 Oakes was unarmed when he was shot.
 Morgan was charged with voluntary manslaughter, but was acquitted by a jury that agreed with Morgan that the killing was an act of self-defense.
 Oakes supporters contend the shooting was an act of murder, and that Morgan received support from a racially motivated jury and district attorney.
 Oakes was 30 years old.